-If your car or van has been written-off into Category A or B then you have no choice but to scrap the car, but you can repair Category S or N write-offs back to the point of being back on the road, although you must re-register a Cat S car with the DVLA, and you must also inform them that a Cat N car has been written-off.
+If your car or van has been written-off into Category A or B then you have no choice but to scrap the car.
+You can keep and repair Category S or N write-offs back to the point of being back on the road, although you must re-register a Cat S car with the DVLA, and you must also inform them that a Cat N car has been written-off.

 Can Written Off Cars Be Resold?

-If your car was written off as either Category S or N, then you will be able to sell the car.
+If your car or van has been titled either Category S or N, then you will be able to sell the written off car.
 When advertising or speaking to potential buyers you should be honest about your car’s write-off history.
 If the car has been written off as either Category A or B then to sell would be illegal and they must be crushed.

 How Much is My Vehicle Worth?

-A vehicle’s worth is constantly changing, which means that the value of any given vehicle fluctuates and is never fixed for very long.
-If you are selling your van for scrap, the main factors which will affect the price given are:
+A vehicle’s worth is constantly changing, which means that the value fluctuates and is never fixed for very long.
+If you are selling your car or van for scrap or salvage, the main factors which will affect the price given are:

 - Vehicle’s overall weight